 We hug each other hard at the train station, and when I board I cry.
 Kalani holds me tight while I look out the window and think about my family my grandmothers.
 About the Oceans, and the unravelling of time and the pain that our love is.
 Kalani whispers to me about being old, and I think of our hands and pray for a house filled with laughter.

 The Mountains are grandfathers, sheer, strong grounding forces that whisper "it's okay it's okay it's okay" over and over.
-They took the world off my shoulders and left me sleepless waiting for light to watch them again.
-I am used to the wide gaze of endless Ocean that gives me security in it's expanse, but these Mountains spoke of safety as well, in the way they held and secured.
+They take the world off my shoulders and leave me sleepless, waiting for light so that I may watch them again.
+I am used to the wide gaze of endless Ocean that gives me security in it's expanse, but these Mountains speak of safety as well, in the way they held and secured.
 True grounding.
 These were Kalani's protectors and teachers and they had imprinted him with their graceful strength and patience.
-Here was the root of the feeling he carries that I could never put a name to.
+Here was the root of the feeling he carries that I could never put a name too.
 He's a true mountain boy, my man.